 The Kongsberg EM 122 MBES will be operated from the source vessel during the planned study.
 Information about this equipment was provided in § II.
-Sounds from the MBES are very short pings, occurring for 2-15 ms once every 5-20 s, depending on water depth.
-Most of the energy in the sound emitted by this MBES is at frequencies near 12 kHz, and the maximum source level is 242 dB re 1 $\mu$ Pa · mrms.
-The beam is narrow (1-2°) in the fore-aft extent and wide (150°) in the cross-track extent.
+Sounds from the MBES are very short pulses, occurring for 2-15 ms once every 5-20 s, depending on water depth.
+Most of the energy in the sound pulses emitted by this MBES is at frequencies near 12 kHz, and the maximum source level is 242 dB re 1 μ Pa{rms} · m{rms}.
+The beam is narrow (1-2°) in fore-aft extent and wide (150°) in the cross-track extent.
 Each ping consists of eight (in water >1000 m deep) or four (<1000 m deep) successive fan-shaped transmissions (segments) at different cross-track angles.
 Any given mammal at depth near the trackline would be in the main beam for only one or two of the nine segments.
-Also, marine mammals that encounter the Kongsberg EM 122 are unlikely to be subjected to repeated pings because of the narrow fore-aft width of the beam and will receive only limited amounts of energy because of the short pings.
-Animals close to the ship (where the beam is narrowest) are especially unlikely to be ensonified for more than one 2-15 ms ping (or two pings if in the overlap area).
-Similarly, Kremser et al. (2005) noted that the probability of a cetacean swimming through the area of exposure when an MBES emits a ping is small.
-The animal would have to pass the transducer at close range and be swimming at speeds similar to the vessel in order to receive the multiple pings that might result in sufficient exposure to cause TTS.
+Also, marine mammals that encounter the Kongsberg EM 122 are unlikely to be subjected to repeated pulses because of the narrow fore-aft width of the beam and will receive only limited amounts of pulse energy because of the short pulses.
+Animals close to the ship (where the beam is narrowest) are especially unlikely to be ensonified for more than one 2-15 ms pulse (or two pulses if in the overlap area).
+Similarly, Kremser et al. (2005) noted that the probability of a cetacean swimming through the area of exposure when an MBES emits a pulse is small.
+The animal would have to pass the transducer at close range and be swimming at speeds similar to the vessel in order to receive the multiple pulses that might result in sufficient exposure to cause TTS.

-Navy sonars that have been linked to avoidance reactions and stranding of cetaceans (1) generally have a longer signal duration than the Kongsberg EM 122, and (2) are often directed close to horizontally vs. more downward for the MBES.
+Navy sonars that have been linked to avoidance reactions and stranding of cetaceans (1) generally have a longer pulse duration than the Kongsberg EM 122, and (2) are often directed close to horizontally vs. more downward for the MBES.
 The area of possible influence of the MBES is much smaller-a narrow band below the source vessel.
 The duration of exposure for a given marine mammal can be much longer for a naval sonar.
-During survey operations, the individual pings will be very short, and a given mammal would not receive many of the downward-directed pings as the vessel passes by.
+During L-DEO's operations, the individual pulses will be very short, and a given mammal would not receive many of the downward-directed pulses as the vessel passes by.
 Possible effects of an MBES on marine mammals are outlined below.